UsabilityEngineering/ux-portfolio-Eddieprestegui/j01/README.md

 1. Pressing *command s*
 2. Pick your destination (I recommend your desktop so it's easily accessible)
 3. Name it
-4. & finally select save blender file
+4. & finally select Save Blender file

 A friendly reminder to press *command s* every 5 minutes or so to avoid unsaved progress when your project randomly crashes.